Nine Nude Hippies Arrested

 On April 22, 1968, nine nude hippies were arrested in Ventura County, Manson was one of them.
-The picture above is Charles Manson’s iconic Ventura County mug shot.
+Charles Manson’s Ventura County mug shot [image].

 Below is the Herald Examiner newspaper article about the incident.
 I typed it out for convenience.
-Scroll down for a photo of the original newspaper article.
+Here is a photo of the original newspaper article [image].

 Nine Nude Hippies Arrested; Found Huddled Around Bonfire